Comprehensive Guide to Data Governance and Risk Management: Definition, Strategies, and Tools

 Your data is a major competitive asset.
 But if you have poor data quality and poor governance integration, you risk wasted development time and isolated knowledge siloes across your organization.
 Good governance solves both of these risks by ensuring that high-quality data is available and accessible for collaboration across your entire organization.

-Why data governance matters for risk management #
+Why is data governance important for managing risk? #

 Data governance describes the collective systems that your organization uses to specify decision rights and accountability for your data assets and information.